Alberto-X3/Alberto-X3-V4/DESIGN-GUIDE.md

 ~~~

 ## 2
-Imports should always be spezific and point directly towards the source (e.g. `from Alberto3.utils import get_logger` instead of `from AlbertoX3 import get_logger`).
+Imports should always be specific and point directly towards the source (e.g. `from Alberto3.utils import get_logger` instead of `from AlbertoX3 import get_logger`).

 For the structure see [#Import Structure](#import-structure).